 An ISA can only be arranged on an individual basis (so cannot be held jointly) and it cannot be held in a trust.
 However, ISAs can effectively be inherited by a surviving spouse or civil partner (see 'Inheritance' below).
 Age eligibility for starting an ISA depends upon the type of plan, as shown in the table below.

-Type of ISA Opening age range Notes Basic ISA 18 upwards generally 16- and 17-year-olds may start a basic ISA, but can only choose the cash component.
+Type of ISA Opening age range Notes Basic ISA 18 upwards generally In 2023/24 16- and 17-year-olds may start a basic ISA but can only choose the cash component.
+This option will not be available in 2024/25.
 Junior ISA Under age 18 Investors cannot also have a Child Trust Fund (CTF).
 Broadly speaking, this means JISAs are available to any child who was born after 2 January 2011, or who was born during the CTF government provision, but whose CTF monies have been transferred into a JISA.
 Lifetime ISA 18-39 Contributions cannot be made from age 50 onwards.
 Help to Buy ISA started before 1/12/19 16 upwards No new plans can be started, but existing investors can continue to contribute.
 Help to Buy bonus must be claimed by 30 November 2030.